dvmarinoff/Flux/README.md

 - Tacx:     ANT+ FE-C on all ‘Smart’ branded trainers (except Satori).
 FTMS on all non-NEO models.
 FEC over BLE on NEO.
 - Wahoo:    ANT+ FE-C on all smart trainers.
 FTMS on all 2020 smart trainer.
 - 4iiii:    ANT+ FE-C and Bluetooth FTMS on Fliiiight (--Ed)
+- Schwinn:  Bluetooth FTMS on the IC8 / 800IC (--Ed)
 ```

 ### ANT+